bluesky-social/atproto-website/content/specs/lexicon.md

 If larger breaking changes are necessary, a new Lexicon name must be used.

 It can be ambiguous when a Lexicon has been published and becomes "set in stone".
 At a minimum, public adoption and implementation by a third party, even without explicit permission, indicates that the Lexicon has been released and should not break compatibility.
-A best practice is clearly indicate in the Lexicon type name any experimental or development status.
+A best practice is to clearly indicate in the Lexicon type name any experimental or development status.
 Eg, `com.corp.experimental.newRecord`.

 ## Authority and Control